-How to Use Rider Switch at Walt Disney World
+A Comprehensive Guide to Using Rider Switch at Disney World

-Knowing as many planning details as possible when visiting Walt Disney World with smaller children is essential.
+When visiting Walt Disney World with smaller children, it is essential to know as many planning details as possible.
 One of those details is how to take advantage of Disney’s Rider Switch Service.
+Formally Rider Switch, this service is also often referred to as Rider Swap and Child Swap.

-Rider Switch allows everyone who wants to ride an attraction the opportunity to do so while still accommodating guests who might not want to ride.
-For example, you might have a party of four guests where one doesn’t meet the height requirement and cannot ride a specific attraction.
+Rider Switch allows everyone who wants to ride an attraction to do so while accommodating guests who might not want to ride or can’t.
+For example, you might have a party of three guests, but one doesn’t meet the height requirement and cannot ride a specific attraction.

-If this attraction offers Rider Switch, two members of your party can join the line and experience the attraction.
-Meanwhile, one person waits with the party member that cannot ride.
+If this attraction offers Rider Switch, one member of your party can join the standby line and experience the attraction.
+Meanwhile, the other person waits with the party member who cannot ride.
+After the initial guests experience the ride, they can switch with the person who’s waiting.
+That person can then scan their band to bypass the standby queue and join the Lightning Lane.

-In this article, we’ll look at the details of using Rider Switch and what attractions offer the service.
-Additionally, we’ll discuss a few other scenarios where Rider Switch might work for your group.
+The idea is that the first person does all the waiting for both since they aren’t riding together.
+Below, we’ll look at the details of using Rider Switch at Disney World and the eligible attractions.
+We’ll also discuss other scenarios where Rider Switch might work for your group.

 What exactly is Disney Rider Switch?